 The Queensland Government is committed to providing a high quality water safety and swimming education program and developed the:

-From 2019 all Queensland state schools with primary students are required to have a water safety or learn to swim program.
+Queensland state schools, in Prep to Year 6, are required to offer a water safety and swimming program.
 Participation in these programs by students is not compulsory.
 Parents can choose for their child not to participate.

 - draft National Swimming and water safety framework